mhkeller/indian-ocean/README.md

 ### .writeDbfToData(inFilepath, outFilepath, callback)

 Reads in a dbf file with `.readDbf` and write to file using `.writeData`.
 Callback structure is `function(err)`.

+## Reading directories

+### .readdirInclude(path, includes, callback)

+Makes a list of the files in a directory when they match the string set as *includes*. *includes* can also be an array of strings.
+Callback structure is `function(err, files)`.

+### .readdirIncludeSync(path, includes)

+Returns a list of the files in a directory when they match the string set as *includes*. *includes* can also be an array of strings.
+Synchronous version of `readdirInclude`.

+### .readdirExclude(path, excludes, callback)

+Makes a list of the files in a directory when they don't match the string set as *excludes*. *excludes* can also be an array of strings.
+Callback structure is `function(err, files)`.

+### .readdirExcludeSync(path, excludes)

+Returns a list of the files in a directory when they match the string set as *excludes*. *excludes* can also be an array of strings.
+Synchronous version of `readdirExclude`.

 ## Helpers